-Name: us- gaap CashAndCashEquivalentsPolicyTextBlock
+Name: us- gaap_CashAndCashEquivalentsPolicyTextBlock

-4. Summary of Significant Accounting Policies: Use of Estimates (Policies)

-The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Summary of 6 Months Ended 12 Months Ended Significant Accounting Policies: Use of Estimates (Policies) Jun.
+30, 2016 Dec.
+31, 2015 Policies Use of Estimates The preparation of the condensed consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Areas involving significant estimates and assumptions include: deferred income tax assets and related valuation allowance, accruals and valuation of derivatives, convertible promissory notes and stock options.
+Actual results could differ from those estimates.
+These estimates are reviewed periodically, and, as adjustments The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Areas involving significant estimates and assumptions include: deferred income tax assets and related valuation allowance, accruals and valuation of warrants and stock options.
 Actual results could differ from those estimates.
-These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which they become known.
+These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which